[tff_diclaimer]

 For running, you’ll be a bit limited in the Dropset Trainers performance, but you can certainly use them for shorter bouts.
 For example, if you plan to use them specifically for short runs baked into your training sessions or use them tackling runs that are one mile in length or down, then they’ll perform well.
 These will not be the best cross-training shoe for longer runs.

-On a daily wear basis, this shoe will work and it can serve as your daily driver and training shoe with no issues.
-It’s fairly comfortable and I like the upper construction for its durability so it could also be a good model for working and commuting if you live in urban settings.
+This shoe will work on a daily basis.
+It can serve as your daily driver and training shoe with no issues.
+It’s fairly comfortable, and I like the upper construction for its durability, so it could also be a good model for working and commuting if you live in urban settings.

 Adidas Dropset Trainers Sizing